Skip to main content

-First impressions matter.
-When you open an organization app for the first time, the last thing you want is a blank dashboard and a question mark over your head.
-Starting in version 1.4.0, StowQR greets new users with a short, friendly onboarding carousel that shows exactly what the app can do — before you have to figure it out yourself.
+Open an organization app for the first time and the last thing you want is a blank dashboard with no idea where to start.
+Starting in version 1.4.0, StowQR opens with a short onboarding carousel that shows exactly what the app can do — before you have to figure it out yourself.

 A Guided First Run